slbailey/Retrovue/docs/domain/PlayoutPipeline.md

 If a playout enricher fails, RetroVue logs the failure and continues with the most recent valid plan.

-After playout enrichment, the final playout plan is given to the runtime to launch ffmpeg for that Channel.
+After playout enrichment, the final playout plan is given to the Renderer for FFmpeg execution.

-The ChannelManager owns the live ffmpeg process.
+The ChannelManager manages the Renderer lifecycle, which owns the live FFmpeg process.

-When the first viewer tunes in, ChannelManager asks for "what should be airing right now + offset", generates the playout plan via Producer + playout enrichers, and starts ffmpeg.
+When the first viewer tunes in, ChannelManager asks for "what should be airing right now + offset", generates the playout plan via Producer + playout enrichers, selects the Producer's input source, and starts the Renderer to execute FFmpeg.

-When the last viewer leaves, ChannelManager tears down ffmpeg.
+When the last viewer leaves, ChannelManager stops the Renderer (which tears down FFmpeg).
 The Channel itself still logically "continues to air" on the master schedule.

 ## Failure / fallback behavior